FBI documents detail how the Russians try to recruit spies

 Spy recruitment strategy

 These "Spy 101" type tactics are spelled out nearly step-by-step in the FBI court filings from a 2015 case that names a person identified only as "Male 1."
-While the government has never revealed his identity, Carter Page has acknowledged to CNN that he is the individual the documents refer to as a target of recruitment by three Russian intelligence agents.
+While the government has never revealed his identity, Carter Page has acknowledged to CNN that he is the individual the documents refer to as a target of recruitment by three Russian intelligence agents, news first reported by BuzzFeed on April 3.

 The FBI has never accused Page, who would later become a Trump campaign adviser, of having been successfully turned as a spy.
 He has repeatedly denied any allegations of wrongdoing and said he wasn't aware he had been approached by Russian spies.

-Note: UPDATE: This story has been updated to note that BuzzFeed was first to confirm with Page that he is "Male 1" in the 2015 court filings.